basp/nanibot/README.md

 In other words, what you're creating is a map from `ngram()` to `[token()]`.
 Let's call this *map* (or dictionary) `memory`.

+Note that this implementation is not efficient on memory as we are storing tokens more than one time.
+This conveniently allows us to pick any random one without any work.

+We could (for example) make it more efficient to pack up *L* into a list `[{integer(), token()}]` tuples so that we can still perform a (random) lookup based on chance as well as store them in a more efficient manner.

+For now I kinda like the simplicity of the algorithm and to be honest, the `memory` is not meant to grow *that* big at this point in development so I don't wanna overload the bot with stuff that might be better implemented when the design is more stable.

 ## generation of (random) tokens

 Once you have such a map you're able to generate random stuff that's famous